mejuliver/jquery-select-search/README.md

 $(function(){
     $('.select').jselect_search({
-    		placeholder : '', // custom placeholder for the search input on the select dropdown, default to, `Search here...` fillable : false, // if allowed to create new item on the select dropdown upon enter on the search input, default to false
+    		placeholder : '', // custom placeholder for the search input on the select dropdown, default to, `Search here...` fillable : false, // if allowed to create new item on the select dropdown upon enter on the search input, default to on_top_edge : function(e){ // if you reach the top edge of the dropdown upon scrolling, this function will be called and the instance of the element will be pass on as argument, default to false

+            },
+            on_bottom_edge : function(e){ // if you reach the bottom edge of the dropdown upon scrolling, this function will be called and the instance of the element will be pass on as argument, default to false

+            },
     	});
 })
 ```